Ankush (1986 film): Production

 Chandra started his career with Gulzar in 1971, and later also worked as an editor with him.
 Influenced by Gulzar's Mere Apne (1971) and bringing in his experiences growing up in Mumbai, Chandra wrote a story of four frustrated unemployed men who roam the streets of Mumbai.
 He even based the character Ravindra upon the role played by Vinod Khanna in the original.
-The role of Ravindra was written with leading actor of Marathi cinema, Ravindra Mahajani in mind, however, later when Chandra couldn't afford him, however Nana Patekar was eager to do the same role and signed on for Rs.
+The role of Ravindra was written with leading actor of Marathi cinema, Ravindra Mahajani in mind.
+When Chandra couldn't afford him, Nana Patekar was eager to do the same role and signed on for Rs.
 10,000.